-Coast Trail to Wildcat Camp is a 11.2 mile lightly trafficked loop trail located near Bolinas, CA that features a lake and is rated as moderate.
+Coast Trail to Wildcat Camp is a 11.2 mile lightly trafficked loop trail located near Bolinas, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 A beautiful hike along the coastal bluffs to the serene Wildcat camp Take the Coastal trail for the entirety of the Hike.
 Return via the way you came.